petans24/search-guard/README.md

       - cn=admin,ou=Test,ou=ou,dc=company,dc=com
       - cn=smith,ou=IT,ou=IT,dc=company,dc=com

-``searchguard.authcz.admin_dn`` is a list of DN's which are allowed to perform administrative tasks (that is: read and write the ``searchguard`` index which holds the dynamic configuraion).
+``searchguard.authcz.admin_dn`` is a list of DN's which are allowed to perform administrative tasks (that is: read and write the ``searchguard`` index which holds the dynamic configuration).
 The client certificate (keystore) used with the sgadmin tool have to match on of the configured DN's.

 ###Dynamic configuration
 * sg_config.yml: Configure authenticators and authorization backends